 Finding obituaries at the library

-The Multnomah County Library has several resources that include obituaries, both contemporary and historical, most of which require your library card and PIN/password to access.
+The Multnomah County Library has several resources that include obituaries, both contemporary and historical, most of which require your library card and password to access.

 - America's Obituaries and Death Notices: Includes obituaries and death notices from a selection of newspapers from across the United States.
 It’s most useful for more recent obituaries and death notices, though some sources go back to the late 1980s, beyond what a web-based search can do.